pramindanata/sejuta-cita-tech-test/README.md

 ## Token Refresh Mechanism

-This microservices use JWT as the authentication token.
+The microservices use JWT as the authentication token.
 Created token contains 4 claims namely:

 - `iat`: when the token issued (`int`).
 - `sub`: user ID (`string`).